bharath-bandaru/bharath-bandaru/README.md

 - 🌱  I pursued my master's in AI.
 - 🧑‍💻  I am working as Software Engineer at Script Health.
 - 🎭  Here is my portfolio <a href="https://bharath-bandaru.github.io/">link</a> <- checkout!
-- 🎮 Check out the game I designed and created <a href="https://bharath-bandaru.github.io/chain-reaction-game/">link</a> <- checkout!
+- 🎮 Check out chain reaction game I designed and created <a href="https://bharath-bandaru.github.io/chain-reaction-game/">link</a> <- checkout!
+- 🎮 Check out ESCAPE game I designed and created <a href="https://bharath-bandaru.github.io/escape-web/">link</a> <- checkout!
 - 📫  How to reach me?
 Hit a mail to bandarubharath@live.com

 If you are viewing this on 🖥️ Desktop, check out my **Portfolio** 👉 [🔮](https://portfolio-4a2e3.web.app/) 👈